ATSSC Accessibility Plan

 Areas described under Section 5 of the Accessible Canada Act

-Over the next three years, the ATSSC will focus on actions under the following six pillars:
+Over the next three years, the ATSSC will focus on increasing accessibility in the following areas:

 1. Employment

-5. Accessible procurement of goods, services and facilities
+5. The procurement of goods, services and facilities

-6. Design and delivery of barrier-free programs and services
+6. The design and delivery of programs and services

 Employment refers to processes, practices, and services that the ATSSC follows across every stage of an employee’s employment journey.
 It includes recruitment through to hiring, onboarding, accommodations, career and talent development, performance management and job exit.